rachelkoenig10/recommender-system-capstone/README.md

 **Results**
 The [item-based recommender](1_item-based-recommender.ipynb) was kind of my baseline.
 Without any NLP or feature engineering, I used the products(items) as rows, reviewers(users) as columns and ratings out of 5-stars as the values.
 Pairwise distance scores were landing between 0.5 and 0.85 which were much closer to 1 than I wanted so the goal was to get below 0.5 on future iterations.

 The final [content-based recommender](6_content-based-recommender.ipynb) returns pairwise distance scores of 0.025 to 0.055.
 Often times recommender systems' successes are measured by revenue or click-through-rate (CTR).
 However, these can be deceiving or inaccurate.
-Since there is no "correct" answer to compare this model's results to, another way to check success is by human evaluation, i.e. randomly selecting different products, checking that top 10 pairwise distance scores are close to zero and checking that the recommended products make sense.
+According to an article on [Quora](https://www.quora.com/How-do-you-measure-and-evaluate-the-quality-of-recommendation-engines), if a recommended item does not bring in more revenue, it is hard to know if that was purely because the customer did not like the recommendation or just because they did't like the price.
+CTR is also hard to measure because customers could just be clicking because the recommendation is flashy and attention grabbing but then not actually purchasing still.
+Since we do not know "correct" answer to compare this model's results to until an item is actually purchased, another way to check success is by human evaluation, i.e. randomly selecting different products, checking that top 10 pairwise distance scores are close to zero and checking that the recommended products make sense.
 Of the large handful I looked at, I can say that this recommender meets both criteria.
 Therefore, I think if my model was implemented on an eCommerce site, it would help consumers navigate the complex world of online shopping!